-&lt;sup>5 All banking book derivatives are to be designated as market related items.
+All banking book derivatives are to be designated as market related items.
 However, if an ADI reasonably considers a banking book item is in an effective hedge relationship with a non-market-related item, it may designate a banking book item as a non-market-related item.

-- (b) pays an interest rate that:

-- (i) is managed by the ADI; and

-- (ii) does not usually change in response to movements in wholesale market rates.
+- (b) an other principal-and-interest (OPI) item. - 9.
+A core deposit is a component of a portfolio of non-maturity deposits that: - (a) has a stable balance; and - (b) pays an interest rate that: - (i) is managed by the ADI; and - (ii) does not usually change in response to movements in wholesale market rates.